 Architectural or building plans are NOT acceptable as lease sketches.

 A sketch for a lease of part of a building must:

 - be drawn, on one side only, on international A4 sized paper, unless prior permission has been sought and granted from Titles Queensland in cases where these sizes are impractical; - be drawn to scale.
-(See Direction 5.3.11); - show a north point and generally be drawn with north indicating vertically (may be rotated no more than 90 degrees from the vertical); - show the description of the lot(s) and title reference(s) affected by the lease; - have a valid and logical title on the sketch, for example: - Lease G4 over part of the ground level of a building situated on Lot 2 on SP123456 - Lease 7A over part of the seventh level and Lease S2 over part of the Basement Two of a building erected on Lots 1 & 2 on SP123456 - Lease W3 over part of the ground level, of a building suituated on Lot 1 on SP123456 and Lease W4B over part of the mezzanine level of a Building situated on Lot 2 on SP123456. - Lease C over part of the first level (Level C) of a building erected on Lot 2103 on SP123456 (where the lease is within a building format lot)
+(See Direction 5.3.11); - show a north point and generally be drawn with north indicating vertically (may be rotated no more than 90 degrees from the vertical); - show the description of the lot(s) and title reference(s) affected by the lease; - have a valid and logical title on the sketch, for example: - \circ $\$ Lease G4 over part of the ground level of a building situated on Lot 2 on SP123456 - Lease 7A over part of the seventh level and Lease S2 over part of the Basement Two of a building erected on Lots 1 & 2 on SP123456 - Lease W3 over part of the ground level, of a Building suituated on Lot 1 on SP123456 and Lease W4B over part of the mezzanine level of a Building situated on Lot 2 on SP123456. - Lease C over part of the first floor (Level C) of Building B in Lot 2103 on SP123456 (where the lease is within a building format lot) - designate the leased area(s) by: - identifying them by - o an alpha character eg A, MB: or